wujackwill/excel2eprime/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of excel2eprime is to provide a easy to split experiment sentences by different factors.
+The goal of excel2eprime is to provide a easy way to split experiment sentences by different factors.

 ## Installation